camicroscope/SlideLoader/README.md

 Calling a post to the begin route (http://\<service url base\>/upload/start) will generate a token and a corresponding empty file in the uploading directory.
 This token is then used for the continue and finish steps.

-Note that a file in the uplading directory can be modified by anyone with the token.
+Note that a file in the uploading directory can be modified by anyone with the token.

 #### Continue